 Welcome to MyYate, the online guide to what's on in the area, and who makes it happen!

-This month on MyYate there's a chance to win 500 litres of locally sourced compost.
+This month on MyYate there's a chance to win one of three copies of "A Job With Bite".

 See more events.

 This Easter, Circadian Trust, the charitable organisation that operates 7 Active Centres across South Gloucestershire, is donating Easter Eggs to fellow local charities and foodbanks.

 Potential new members to the leisure centres across South Gloucestershire (including; Bradley Stoke, Kingswood, Longwell Green, Thornbury and Yate Leisure Centres), have been encouraged to donate an Easter Egg in return for a reduced joining fee to the leisure centres.

 The centres raised 139 eggs and the ‘Donate an Easter Egg’ campaign delivered these to local charities including North Bristol foodbank, Resound, The Juice Community Project, Thornbury Baptist Church foodbank and Yate and Chipping Sodbury foodbank in time for the Easter weekend.

 You may be surprised to find a new addition to Yate Leisure Centre – an 18 x 10 metres temporary outdoor swimming pool, believed to be one of the biggest of its kind!